 Have you heard of using an IPL Photofacial for acne?
 Venus Versa, Venus Concept's acne reduction device, is powered by Intense Pulsed Light (IPL) technology to safely and effectively reduce acne and inflammation.

-Everything you need to know about AC Dual acne treatment.
+Everything you need to know about your AC Dual acne treatment.

 The best candidate is someone who has acne and/or acne-related inflammation on the face or body.